Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Explicit Rates in case of Independent Observations

 The final plug-in estimator of the asymptotic variance $\Sigma_n^{-1}V_n\Sigma_n^{-1}$ is the classical {\em sandwich estimator}~\citep{White1980,Buja14}:

 For notational convenience, set

 so that $V_n = n^{-1}V$ and $\widehat{V}_n = n^{-1}\widehat{V}$.

-We will impose the following, mild, assumptions on the data generating distribution.
-In particular, we only require moment conditions on the distribution of the response, which can therefore be heavy-tailed.
-This is a significant weakening of the assumptions commonly used in the literature, where the response variable is often assumed to have moments of all order, independently of $d$ and $n$.
-In contrast we only assume the response variable to have $q \geq 2 $ moments, whose values may depend on the dimension $d$.
-As for the covariates, we assume their distribution to be sub-Gaussian, though this could be relaxed to weaker types of light-tail behavior.
+We will derive our bounds using the following assumptions on the data generating distribution.
+In particular, our result will also hold assuming only moment conditions on the response and covariates, which can therefore be heavy-tailed.
+This is a considerable weakening of the assumptions commonly used in the literature, where the response and covariates are often assumed to have moments of all order (i.e. to be sub-Gaussian).
+In contrast we only assume the response and covariates to have $q \geq 2 $ and $q_x \ge 4$ moments, respectively, whose values may in principle depend on the dimension $d$. \begin{description} \item[\namedlabel{eq:DGP}{(\textbf{DGP})}] The observations $(X_i, Y_i)\in\mathbb{R}^d\times\mathbb{R}, 1\le i\le n$ are independent and identically distributed (i.i.d.). \item[\namedlabel{eq:moments-errors}{(\textbf{E})($q$)}] There exists some $q \ge 2$ and a constant $K_y\in(0, \infty)$ such that